DylanMeeus/springboot_jwt_blog/_posts/2014-01-27-ten-things-you-should-know-about-tokens-and-cookies.markdown

     ticket=lahdoiasdhoiwdowijaksjdoaisdjoasidja

-This ticket is stateless and it is built based on the URL: host + query + headers + timestamp + HMAC, and has an expiration.
+This ticket is stateless and it is built based on the URL: host + path + query + headers + timestamp + HMAC, and has an expiration.
 So it can be used in the next, say 5 minutes, to download the file.

 You would then redirect to `/download-file/123?ticket=lahdoiasdhoiwdowijaksjdoaisdjoasidja`.
 The server will check that the ticket is valid and continue with business as usual.